Facts

 Practicalities

-• Getting there: From Kuala Betis, take a 4WD to Sungai Simpoh (3-4 hours depending on the road condition).
+- Getting there: For Malaysian domestic flights and flights within Southeast Asia, for example to Kuala Lumpur, we recommend Baolau.
+From Kuala Betis, take a 4WD to Sungai Simpoh (3-4 hours depending on the road condition).

 Local Average Monthly Rainfall